Happy Birthday, Andy Warhol

-Twentieth century pop art icon Andy Warhol would have been 89 years old today.
-Though born on August 6th, 1928 in Pittsburgh, Warhol’s life as an artist and visual pioneer was very much about New York, largely downtown New York.
+Twentieth century pop art icon Andy Warhol was born on August 6th, 1928 in Pittsburgh, Pennsylvania.
+But his life as an artist and visual pioneer was very much about New York, largely downtown New York.
 Warhol certainly made his mark on the Village and East Village, and both, in turn, made their mark on him.

 Warhol’s life downtown is too extensive to chronicle here.
 But two spots strongly associated with Warhol particularly stand out.